Lean-burn: Honda lean-burn systems

-One of the newest lean-burn technologies available in automobiles currently in production uses very precise control of fuel injection, a strong air–fuel swirl created in the combustion chamber, a new linear air–fuel sensor (LAF type O_{2} sensor) and a lean-burn NO_{x} catalyst to further reduce the resulting NO_{x} emissions that increase under "lean-burn" conditions and meet NO_{x} emissions requirements.
+One of the newest lean-burn technologies available in automobiles currently in production uses very precise control of fuel injection, a strong air–fuel swirl created in the combustion chamber, a new linear air–fuel sensor (LAF type O_{2} sensor), and a lean-burn nitrogen oxide (NOx) catalyst.
+Because lean-burn combustion typically increases NOx production, the integration of specialized catalysts is essential to mitigating these emissions and ensuring compliance with stringent environmental regulatory standards.

 This stratified-charge approach to lean-burn combustion means that the air–fuel ratio is not equal throughout the cylinder.
 Instead, precise control over fuel injection and intake flow dynamics allows a greater concentration of fuel closer to the spark plug tip (richer), which is required for successful ignition and flame spread for complete combustion.
 The remainder of the cylinders' intake charge is progressively leaner with an overall average air:fuel ratio falling into the lean-burn category of up to 22:1.

 The older Honda engines that used lean-burn (not all did) accomplished this by having a parallel fuel and intake system that fed a pre-chamber the "ideal" ratio for initial combustion.
 This burning mixture was then opened to the main chamber where a much larger and leaner mix then ignited to provide sufficient power.
 During the time this design was in production this system (CVCC, Compound Vortex Controlled Combustion) primarily allowed lower emissions without the need for a catalytic converter.
 These were carbureted engines and the relative "imprecise" nature of such limited the MPG abilities of the concept that now under MPI (Multi-Port fuel Injection) allows for higher MPG too.

 The newer Honda stratified charge (lean-burn engines) operate on air–fuel ratios as high as 22:1.
 The amount of fuel drawn into the engine is much lower than a typical gasoline engine, which operates at 14.7:1—the chemical stoichiometric ideal for complete combustion when averaging gasoline to the petrochemical industries' accepted standard of C_{8}H_{18}.

 This lean-burn ability by the necessity of the limits of physics, and the chemistry of combustion as it applies to a current gasoline engine must be limited to light load and lower RPM conditions.
 A "top" speed cut-off point is required since leaner gasoline fuel mixtures burn slower and for power to be produced combustion must be "complete" by the time the exhaust valve opens.